Kirsten M. Prior, Ph.D.

-Suzy is a second year graduate student in the Prior Lab.
-Her research interests are in invasive species, biological control, and plant and insect interactions.
-She will be working on a project comparing oak gall-former parasitoid interaction webs between the native and introduced ranges of an invasive gall-former.
+Suzy's research interests are in invasive species, biological control, and plant and insect interactions.
+She is working on a project comparing oak gall-former parasitoid interactions between the native and expanded ranges of a range-expanding gall-former.
 Outside of the lab, she is an avid backpacker, cyclist, and rock climber.
 She loves being outside and has spent the past few summers in Maine building new trails.

 B.S., Ecology, Evolution, and Natural Resources, Rutgers University, New Brunswick

-Carmela is a first year graduate student in the Prior lab.
-After her time at Rutgers she spent a year completing a term of service with AmeriCorps in the New Jersey Watershed Ambassador Program.
-During this term she developed a passion for outreach and promoting environmental stewardship through community level programming.
-Carmela’s research interests include plant ecology, restoration ecology, invasive species, multiple species invasions, multi-trophic interactions in the wake of biological invasions, and how climate change will ultimately impact these systems.
-Outside of the lab she enjoys spending time outdoors, reading, painting, cooking, and crafting.
-She is excited to begin her time with the lab!
+After Carmela's time at Rutgers, she spent a year completing a term of service with AmeriCorps in the New Jersey Watershed Ambassador Program, where she developed a passion for outreach and promoting environmental stewardship.
+Carmela’s research interests include plant ecology, restoration ecology, invasive species, and how multi-trophic interactions are affected by global change.
+Currently, she is working on a project examining how land use change and invasive species affects ant- seed dispersal mutualisms in eastern deciduous forests.
+Outside of the lab she enjoys spending time outdoors, reading, painting, cooking, and crafting!